Carpal Tunnel Syndrome Surgery in Wisconsin

 - Weakness in your hands and a tendency to drop objects.

-Carpal tunnel syndrome (CTS) is a common and often disabling condition most often associated with data entry and general computer use, but it can affect anyone who performs repetitive hand motions.
-With CTS, tendons or ligaments in your wrist become enlarged, often from inflammation after being aggravated.
-The resulting pain, tingling and numbness make simple tasks hard to do, but with treatment, we can control your symptoms.
+Carpal tunnel syndrome is most often associated with typing and computer use, it can affect anyone who performs repetitive hand motions.
+With carpal tunnel syndrome, tendons or ligaments in the wrist become enlarged, often due to inflammation from overuse.
+The resulting pain, tingling and numbness make simple tasks hard to do, but the orthopedic hand and wrist experts at Aurora Health Care can help treat and control your symptoms.

 We offer many carpal tunnel syndrome treatment options throughout the state of Wisconsin, including non-surgical treatment, such as rest and exercises that can be done at home.